Paul Tang (politician): European Parliament

 For the 2019 European Parliament elections, Tang was third on the candidate list of the PvdA.
 On 23 May 2019 the party doubled in size, after an overwhelming election result. with 6 of the 26 Dutch seats the PvdA became the biggest Dutch Party.
 The PvdA ‘Spitzenkandidat’ Frans Timmermans became Eurocommissioner.
 Tang took a seat on the Economic and Monetary Affairs Committee (ECON).
-He also became an substitute member of the Civil Liberties, Internal Affairs and Justice (LIBE) committee.
+He also became a substitute member of the Civil Liberties, Internal Affairs and Justice (LIBE) committee.

 During his second term, Tang continued his extensive work on sustainable finance.
 He was shadow rapporteur on the EU Taxonomy proposal which, as part of the aforementioned EU Action Plan on Sustainable Finance, sets European uniform criteria to determine whether investments are sustainable.
 Furthermore, he was rapporteur on European Green Bond Standard.
 Among other things, he emphasized independent audits and transition plans, which enable financing of sustainable activities over time.

 On digital policy, Tang was the only Dutch negotiator involved in the Digital Services Act (DSA), the law that aims to make online services more secure and reliable.
 Experts suspected in advance that this would become the most lobbied law worldwide.[14][15][16][17]
 On behalf of the European Parliament, Tang was one of the rapporteurs on the DSA initiative report in 2020 and, as the initiator of the European Tracking-free Ads Coalition - a coalition of politicians, NGOs and companies formed to ban tracking ads on the Internet - filed several successful amendments against tracking and targeting.
 In the final legal text, this led to a ban on profiling through processing of special personal data and minors.

 The agreement on the DSA was dealt with in parallel with the consideration of the sister law DMA (Digital Markets Act), in which Tang was also involved as a negotiator.
 This law focuses on limiting market power of the Big Tech.